Eumaeus/Peripatos/posts/02 Alps/03_Via_Alpina_2022/Via_Alpina.md

 ![The statue of Freddie Mercury is one of the best-known attractions in Montreux.](images/Montreux_statue_IMG_8603.jpg)

 Montreux used to have a thriving music recording industry, hence the presence of the famous Freddie Mercury statute.
 The name "Montreux" is known in the U.S. mainly from the Deep Purple song "Smoke on the Water."
 In case you don't remember (or perhaps have never heard this work of musical genius!), "Smoke on the Water" recounts the time the band went to make a record in a mobile studio but some "stupid with a flare gun burned the whole place down."
 The fire produced the "smoke on the water and fire in the sky."
 Must've been something to see.
+We had ice cream by the water, right in front of the Casino where Deep Purple ended up recording their record, after their studio burned down.

 ![This sign marks the end of the Via Alpina.
 We'd done the thing!](images/Montreux_trailend_IMG_8610.jpg)